 SEO is slow.
-It can take years to build up the authority of a domain and the rankings of pages.
-Search engine optimization is the slowest form of marketing I know.
+It can take years to build your authority and rankings.
+Search engine optimization is the slowest form of marketing I know of.
 It really is.

 But there’s one big shortcut.

 The key is to focus on the right pages and phrases.
 You likely already have pages that rank, but don’t yet rank high.
 If you use Analytics to find a page with “striking distance” keyphrases, then you can update that page and improve the rank very quickly.

 Here’s the quick summary, then we’ll go into detail.

 This post is our step-by-step guide to improving your Google rankings and search traffic fast.
 It’s the only SEO short-cut that I know of.
 I’ve done it hundreds of times for dozens of clients and I’m happy to share it with you.

 If you’ve never done this before, there may be huge opportunities to improve your Google rankings waiting for you in your Analytics.

 There is no need to research keyphrases, because Analytics will give you the phrase.